Mets hit 3 HRs, end makeshift Marlins’ 6-game win streak 8-4

 Marlins: Left-handed reliever Richard Bleier had an MRI and was placed on the 10-day injured list with a strained triceps.
 He won’t throw for three to five days. … Harrison was back in center field after a night off to rest his banged-up knee.

 Mets: RHP Marcus Stroman (torn left calf) threw more than 80 pitches over five innings in a simulated game Friday at the alternate site in Brooklyn.
 He’s moving better and responding better to treatment, manager Luis Rojas said.
-Stroman’s next step is another simulated game. … RHP Brad Brach, who missed preseason camp after testing positive for COVID-19, is facing hitters during simulated games in Brooklyn, but there’s no timeline for his return. … CF Brandon Nimmo was rested against the left-hander.
+Stroman’s next step is another simulated game. … RHP Brad Brach, who missed preseason camp after testing positive for COVID-19, is facing hitters during simulated games in Brooklyn, but there’s no timeline for his return.

 ROSTER MOVES